DataJuggler/DataJuggler.Win.Controls/ReadMe.md

 ﻿# News

+8.14.2024: I added a new ProgressBar control.
+This ProgressBar, unlike the Windows Forms ProgressBar, allows you to set a ForeColor that works.

 7.24.2023: UltimateHelper was updated.

 3.17.2024: Happy St. Paddy's Day - Fixed a bug in the Timer Display that seemed to come from .NET 8 and wasn't there in